khadafigans/BSender/README.md

 ```
 # This script is public and not for sale!

-*Make sure you have download the Colorama before using the script
+*Do not change the script Filename or the script will automatically have an error

            This script was made for an educational purposes only, any illegal activites will have nothing to do with me